Find Energy Internships and Jobs

 The Energy Initiative hosts a regular Energy Mix, a networking event that connects students with local business leaders, faculty, and energy entrepreneurs.
 This provides a casual setting that promotes interaction between students and energy professionals.
 You can sign up for the Energy Initiative's weekly events bulletin for updates.

 Duke Connect can help link you to the network of Duke alumni who have a variety of professional backgrounds and experience.
-Simply log in using your netID and search under Energy/Utilities or a specific company (if you already have one in mind) to find Duke alumni who have volunteered to provide career advice to students.
 Reaching out to someone can be a great way to find an internship or job that may not be publicly advertised.